Daniel-Son002/Parser/README.md

 ## Sentiment Analysis Task (complex task):

-To run the sentiment analysis task simple change directories to the sentiment analysis directory and run `python3 main.py`.
-Within this file, you can change the `batch_size` and `epochs` in order to see how performance varies.
+To run the sentiment analysis task simply change directories to the sentiment analysis directory and run `python3 main.py`.
+Within this file, you can change the `batch_size` and `num_epochs` in order to see how performance varies.
+In the given form with 20 epochs, we expect to see training accuracy of approximately 79% and a test accuracy of approximately 37%.